memgraph/docs/mage/query-modules/python/xml_module.md

 #### Simple configuration explanation

 In XML file format, every element is represented as a map.
 For every element, its children elements are represented as a key-value pair inside that map, the key being `_children`, and the value an array of children elements.
 But, when `simple` is `True`, the key of children elements is not `_children`, but rather the name of the parent element.

-For example, consider a root element named `catalog`.
+Consider a root element named `catalog`.
 When parsing this element, if `simple` is `False`, the key-value pair of children elements will look like this: `_children: [child_element_1, child_element_2, ....]`.
 But, when `simple` is `True`, the key-value pair will look like this `_catalog: [child_element_1, child_element_2, ....]`.
-Using simple mode makes nested XML elements accessible via an element name prefixed with an _.
+Using simple mode makes nested XML elements accessible via an element name prefixed with an `_`.

 #### Usage:

 This section shows the usage of the function.

 <Tabs
 groupId="example_parse"